Ninja Hattori-kun (video game): Gameplay

 In the game, player controls Kanzo Hattori in a side-scrolling action game.
 Hattori must run to the right over various terrains, but primarily through the woods.
 In addition to using throwing stars, Hattori can access one of the other ninja techniques (ninpou), like Kagebashin, Happou no Shuriken, etc. In fact, he learns a total of 11 ninpou; however, he must first collect scrolls that provide those abilities before he can use them.
 Due to sluggish controls, it can be difficult to clear some of the obstacles that he will face without the ninja abilities to enhance his mobility.

+Release

+Ninja Hattori-kun was released in Japan for the Famicom on May 5, 1986.
+It was among the best selling games for the system in Japan, selling 1.5 million cartridges.